zelada5574/Pass-The-Word/README.md

 After getCriteria is completed and returned true if the user inputed everything correctly the generate password fucntion would run and create a password for the user.
 IF getCriteria comes back true passwordText.value shows the password, else the box will be blank.

+### Notable sources usef for reference
+Watched videos on how to go about this from Daniel Vega and a James Q Quick.
+Did use some code from the if loops from Daniel.
+For loop for the password generation was same from both sources.

 ![alt text](./Assets/images/Password_generator.JPG)

 https://github.com/zelada5574/Pass-The-Word